Interesting Facts About Navy Submarines

 How Does a Submarine Submerge?

 Submarines float on the surface by using ballast tanks full of air.
 There are valves at the top of the ballast tanks that are opened when it's time for the submarine to submerge.
 As the air escapes, seawater comes in a the bottom of the tank.
-This makes the sub heavier and then it submerges.
+It makes the sub heavier, and then it submerges.
 It takes four people on duty to drive the submarine whether on the surface or submerged.
 The front junior enlisted members are the helmsman and planesman.
 They steer left and right and up and down using controls to adjust the rudder and diving planes.

 The officer in charge is the diving officer who oversees their every action.
 A fourth member of the watch team, the Chief of the Watch, sits near and operates the Ballast Control Panel (BCP).
 The BCP is in control of the ballasts which submerges and surfaces the boat as well as maintains the buoyancy and trim when submerged.